 Applications and supporting documents are collected and assembled by the Graduate Admissions Office.
 You may contact firstname.lastname@example.org at any time to request confirmation of receipt of documents.

 Once sufficient supporting documents and video are received, your physical file is forwarded to the Counselling Psychology Program.
 Any questions regarding your completed application should be directed to Grad Admissions, at email@example.com.
 You'll be advised if further information or clarification is needed.

 STAGE #3: INTERVIEW

 Only qualified candidates will receive an invitation by email to participate in a on-campus, phone or SKYPE interview with the Admission Committee.

 STAGE #4: DECISION

 An offer of admission is sent by email followed by a hard copy of the letter to your mailing address.
-To confirm your acceptance, you are asked to submit in writing your acceptance by email and pay your deposit to Enrolment Services.
+To confirm your acceptance, you are asked to submit your acceptance by email to the CPSY Program and pay your deposit to Enrolment Services.